Jewish and Israeli Food

 While Tu BiShvat doesn’t have any special required Judaica, many Jewish artists and designers incorporate colorful motifs featuring trees, nature, or one or more of the Biblical Seven Species into wonderful Tu BiShvat-themed items that can be used for the holiday itself, or any time of year whenever one wants to connect with Israel’s natural bounty.

-While it may not hold the same exact significance as it did in the past, we’re thankful that Tu BiShvat still remains such a special date in the Jewish calendar.
+While it may have evolved from its Biblical roots, we’re thankful that Tu BiShvat still remains such a special date in the Jewish calendar.
 It’s a wonderful opportunity to recognize the life-giving beauty of our planet and celebrate the incredible gifts that trees give us each and every year!

 On behalf of Judaica WebStore and all of Israel, we wish our readers (and the trees, of course!) a wonderful Chag Sameach!